Safety-Critical Control with Input Delay in Dynamic Environment: Case-Study: Control of a Segway

 Now we apply the theoretical constructions of this paper to a real-life robotic system: we consider the control of a Ninebot E+ Segway platform~\cite{Gurriet2018a} shown in Fig.~\ref{fig:segway}(a).
 We intend to drive the Segway so that it safely avoids a moving obstacle, even when the obstacle position is uncertain and there is a delay in the control loop.
 We conduct numerical simulations of the Segway's motion using a high-fidelity dynamical model.

-We characterize the planar motion of the Segway using its position $p$ and pitch angle $\varphi$ via the mechanical model shown in Fig.~\ref{fig:segway}(b,c).
-Fig.~\ref{fig:segway}(b) illustrates the Segway in equilibrium, where the center of mass of its frame (point G) is located above the wheel center (point C).
-Notice that the frame is asymmetric and its axis is tilted in equilibrium at an offset angle $\varphi_{0}$.
-Fig.~\ref{fig:segway}(c) shows the Segway in motion, executing the obstacle avoidance, and Fig.~\ref{fig:segway}(d) illustrates a simplified representation of the wheel and frame.
+We describe the planar motion of the Segway by its mechanical model in Fig.~\ref{fig:segway}(b,c).
+Fig.~\ref{fig:segway}(b) depicts the Segway in equilibrium, where the center of mass of its frame (point G) is above the wheel center (point C).
+Note that the frame is asymmetric and its axis is tilted in equilibrium at an offset angle $\varphi_{0}$.
+Fig.~\ref{fig:segway}(c) shows the Segway in motion during obstacle avoidance, and Fig.~\ref{fig:segway}(d) depicts its simplified representation.